sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 These hackers, as Coleman often refers to then, don't want or need to sell you their product, or the new version of their product, or, crucially, any of their other products.
 Their often making tools that they need or want, and they share them.
 And through this process there is a sort of technical independence (44) gained.

-And earlier in the book, quoting another hacker (41):
+With the peskiness of money out of the way, since the code is so easy (both technically and legally) to modify, free software projects can take on a life of their own.
+Earlier in the book, quoting another hacker (41):

 > The important difference for me is whether I come away feeling that I have created something of lasting intrinsic value or not... [most] often when I am done with corporate software, it's dead, and when I am done with free software, it is alive.